bakpede1/cs447/README.md

 - **Plan Meals:** Use the weekly planner to set meals for each day.
 - **Export PDF:** Export your weekly meal plan as a PDF.

+## Known Issues
+**Dashboard Page:**

+- Cards on the dashboard page do not display custom meals.
+Only meals from the meals table appear correctly.
+PDF Export:

+**Text Overlap:**
+- Long text for ingredients and instructions sometimes overlaps or gets cut off due to page height constraints.
+This issue remains unresolved

 ## Important Notes
 **Database:** Ensure the PostgreSQL database is running and accessible.
 **Images:** Images are uploaded to static/uploads/ and can also be fetched via URLs for PDFs.